NBA Prospect Watch: Murray could end Iowa 1st-round drought - NewsBreak

 “He’s the most versatile player in our league,” Nebraska coach Fred Hoiberg said.

-Hoiberg made that comment after Murray scored 37 points in a 98-75 victory over Nebraska.
-That followed Murray’s 30-point performance in a 110-87 triumph at Maryland, making him the first Iowa player to score at least 30 points in consecutive Big Ten games since Matt Gatens in 2012.
+Hoiberg made that comment after Murray scored 37 points in a over Nebraska.
+That followed Murray’s 30-point performance in a at Maryland, making him the first Iowa player to score at least 30 points in consecutive Big Ten games since Matt Gatens in 2012.

-Murray’s scoring prowess has helped Iowa (17-7, 7-6 Big Ten) average 84 points to rank fourth among all Division I teams.
+Murray’s scoring prowess has helped Iowa (17-7, 7-6 Big Ten) average 84 points among all Division I teams.

 SIZE: 6-8, 225 pounds